 Being in the customer service software business, we spend a lot of time talking to companies about their approach to service—what their goals are, and what they view as the ideal experience for their customers.
 And a common thread that often arises in the course of these discussions, is that their ultimate vision around service doesn’t quite match up to the reality of what their service currently is.
 They know it.
 Their customers know it.
 And both sides are looking to innovate and deliver a more modern, personalized, and efficient customer service experience.

-Many of the companies we’ve spoken to have been using the same customer service technology for more than 20 years, and feel constrained by the limitations inherent in these decades-old platforms and systems.
+Many of the companies we’ve spoken to have been using the same customer service platform for more than 20 years, and feel constrained by the limitations inherent in these decades-old platforms and systems.
 They’re well and ready for a new platform.
 One that will help them deliver the seamless experience they want to deliver, no matter the channel.
 That will help their customers feel known and valued.
 And one that will empower their agents to deliver these seamless, personalized experiences at scale, in a way that isn’t onerous for them.

 Questions like these are why we started the Essential Handbook series; as a way to share the knowledge and lessons we’ve gathered from our experience working with B2C companies, and help other companies with the information they need to align their vision for service with the reality of their own operations.